CoastCon

-CoastCon is Mississippi's longest running and largest science fiction, fantasy and gaming convention.
-It is the main sponsored event of CoastCon, Inc., a non-profit literary organization.
-CoastCon, Inc. and its ten-member volunteer board develop events and gatherings to promote reading, education, fellowship, and science fiction, fantasy and gaming in all formats across the Southern United States, for over forty-seven years.
+CoastCon is Mississippi's longest running and one of its largest science fiction, fantasy, and gaming convention expos.
+It is the main sponsored event of CoastCon, Inc., a not-for-profit literary organization.
+CoastCon, Inc. and its ten-member volunteer board develop events and gatherings to promote reading, education, and fellowship, in all the genres and formats of science fiction, science fact, fantasy, and gaming across the Southern United States, for over forty-seven years.
 The next CoastCon annual convention, CoastCon 48, will be held March 6-8, 2026, at the Mississippi Coast Coliseum and Convention Center in Biloxi, Mississippi.

 Events

 Besides one of the largest genre-themed vendor's rooms in the state, an art show and auction, a charity auction, and Saturday costume contest and evening dance party, each year members and attendees of CoastCon can participate in three days of events including over 72 hours of panels, seminars, demonstrations, and workshops on topics that include activities on writing, art, anime, gaming, science fiction and fantasy literature, comic books, costuming, hard science, online media, fandom, genre film and television, table-top, card and miniatures gaming, robotics, and filk, to name only a few.